FBullier/beevibe/README.md

   - OpenAI integration for modern interaction.
   - Proposal of result interpretation
   - Automated classification head creation .
+- **Tutorial-Ready**:
-- **Tutorial-Ready**: Comes with synthetic datasets for Elegana Customer Relationship Management and comprehensive tutorials for CamemBERT, CamemBERTV2, and ModernBERT, covering binary, multi-class, and multi-label classification.
+  - Comes with synthetic datasets for Elegana Customer Relationship Management
+  - Covering binary, multi-class, and multi-label classification.
+  - Comprehensive tutorials for CamemBERT, CamemBERTV2, and ModernBERT,
 - **Streamlined Development**:
   - Supports GitHub Codespaces and VSCode for development.
   - Colab integration for GPU testing.